5-hour Dayton standoff ends when man wanted in Minnesota climbs down from roof

 The man climbed down a Dayton Fire Department ladder shortly before 5 p.m. after he had been on the roof for about five hours.
 He was taken to a local hospital for evaluation.

-Police responded to the house near the intersection of North Euclid and Superior avenues to help Minnesota law enforcement officers find the man, Dayton police Lt.
+Police responded to the house in the 1200 block of Superior Avenue near the intersection of North Euclid and Superior avenues to help Minnesota law enforcement officers find the man, Dayton police Lt.
 Matt Beavers said during a press briefing during the incident.

 "He was able to flee from the officers when they arrived on scene," said Beavers said. "[He] made it inside the house and shut the door."

-When the man went inside, a dog came out and charged at police.
+When the man went inside his home, a dog came out and charged at police.

 "[Police] did fire one shot and struck the dog," Beavers said.
 "The dog was removed by the (Montgomery County) Animal Resource Center.
 It was very alive and very vibrant when it was removed."